qmuloadmin/betwixt/README.md

  - [x] Strict mode to prevent you from doing some things you probably don't intend to (e.g. source blocks that are never tangled)
  - [x] Prefix and Postfix code properties
  - [x] Clear and helpful error messages with line numbers
- - [ ] Unicode-aware parsing instead of bytes with several unicode encoding support
+ - [ ] Unicode-aware parsing instead of bytes with support for several encodings
  - [ ] Simple test runner to create temp directories, execute commands, output success or failure, and cleanup
  - [ ] Insert mode to insert code blocks into a specific point in an existing file
  - [ ] More Markdown flavors and Org Mode syntax support
  - [ ] Support tangling from multiple markdown documents in a heirarchy (e.g. an Obsidian vault)
- - [ ] The ability to execute code blocks by tag or id and put the results in the MD file (a la org-babel)
+ - [x] The ability to execute code blocks by tag or id
+ - [ ] ... and put the results in the MD file (a la org-babel)
  - [ ] Extension of above, interpolation to allow execution of one block to be input or variable to another block (a la org-babel).
 This will likely be more simplistic than OB's version.

 ### Wait, Tangles?